Question 44: Multiple donors?

 Indicate the donor type for this product and continue with question 49.

-A related donor (allogeneic or syngeneic, related) is a blood-related relative.
+A related donor (Allogeneic, related) is a blood-related relative.
 This includes monozygotic (identical twins), non-monozygotic (dizygotic, fraternal, non-identical) twins, siblings, parents, aunts, uncles, children, cousins, half-siblings, etc.

 Select from the list of product type(s) for the donor being reported in this instance.